zackwag/channels_dvr_upcoming_recordings/.github/ISSUE_TEMPLATE/channels-dvr-recently-recorded-component.md

 ---
-name: Channels DVR Recently Recorded Component
+name: Channels DVR Upcoming Recordings Component
 about: Issues with the component
 title: ""
 labels: ""